smartrecruiters/docker-bakery-example/README.md

 - Possibility of providing custom `build` and `push` commands
 - Versioning with `git` tags
 - Makefiles added for a convenient usage
+- Ability to exclude images from the build triggering still keeping them in the hierarchy

 <a name="structure-of-the-project"></a>
 # Structure of the project